gregmannuk/dbmm_list_clarifications/README.md

 This is not an official Wargames Research Group document and all copyright for the rules and army lists remains with Phil Barker.

+## Guidance
+On how this project works, etc see https://github.com/gregmannuk/dbmm_list_clarifications/blob/main/How%20this%20project%20works.md

 ## Scope